Knocked Up: Accusations of sexism

 In July 2009, while promoting their film Funny People Apatow and Rogen appeared on The Howard Stern Show and defended the work in Knocked Up, disagreeing with the position Heigl had stated.
 Rogen pointed to Heigl's work in the film The Ugly Truth to illustrate his point.
 Rogen said: "I hear there's a scene where she's wearing underwear with a vibrator in it, so I'd have to see if that is uplifting for women."
 Apatow remarked on Heigl's criticisms, stating that he had expected an apology from Heigl.
 "You would think at some point I'd get a call saying she was sorry, that she was tired, and then the call never comes."

 In August 2016, Rogen again spoke to Howard Stern about how he had felt hurt and somewhat betrayed back then by Heigl's comments.
 He went on to talk about what a great rapport they'd had on set while working together, and that at the time he had even envisioned making many more movies with her.
 Though Rogen wishes she would have apologized to him personally as opposed to publicly, he affirmed that he still really liked her, and that he never would have wanted the incident to hurt her career.

-Heigl responded by saying that Rogen had "handled that so beautifully," and that she felt nothing but "love and respect" for him.
+Heigl responded that Rogen had "handled that so beautifully," and that she felt nothing but "love and respect" for him.
 "It was so long ago at this point, I just wish him so much goodness, and I felt that from him, too," she said.